jermspeaks/jermspeaks.github.io/_posts/letters/2017-10-16-strangers-3-Joe-Lazzara.md

 Joe picked the right location, and he owes his success to his background in sales.
 Without it, he couldn't see a different side of business.
 One where the customer gives you feedback and where you listen.
 Joe's mission is to share good karma, because things come back.
 And he can't see himself doing anything else.

 "I sleep at night.
 I sleep like a baby, for the most part.
-Wheras before, I was always concerned about the next sale, or how I was going to get that revenue stream."
+Whereas before, I was always concerned about the next sale, or how I was going to get that revenue stream."

 ## Takeaways